 Originator: Policy and Strategy Team

 Approval Date: October 2022

-Review date: October 2023
+Review date: October 2025

 1 Introduction 1.1 In operating this Policy, Pine Court Housing Association (PCHA) will comply with all relevant legislation that impacts on adult safeguarding issues including those that define forms of abuse as a crime, those concerned with the provision of health and social care services and any other relevant statutes and statutory instruments.
 1.2 For the purposes of this Policy 'safeguarding adults' means work undertaken by all PCHA staff with adults (persons over the age of 18) who may: Have care and support needs As a result of those needs is unable to protect themselves against abuse or neglect or the risk of it Is experiencing or is at risk of abuse or neglect 1.3 In fulfilling safeguarding duties PCHA aim to assist adults to retain independence, wellbeing, choice and to access their human right to live a life that is free from abuse and neglect (National Framework Safeguarding Adults 2005).
-1.4 The application of this Policy assists PCHA to meet the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator for Social Housing, as outlined below: Neighbourhood management Registered providers shall keep the neighbourhood and communal areas associated with the homes that they own clean and safe.
-They shall work in partnership with their tenants and other providers and public bodies where it is effective to do so.
-Local area co-operation Registered providers shall co-operate with relevant partners to help promote social, environmental and economic wellbeing in the areas where they own properties.
+1.4 The application of this Policy assists PCHA to meet the outcomes of the Regulatory Framework for Social Housing in England adopted by the Regulator for Social Housing, as outlined below: Local area co-operation Registered providers shall co-operate with relevant partners to help promote social, environmental and economic wellbeing in the areas where they own properties.
 1.5 Access and Communication 1.5.1 PCHA is committed to ensuring that its services are accessible to everyone.
 PCHA will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for PCHA or use its services.
+1.5.2 Working with our customers we have established a Vulnerable Persons and Reasonable Adjustments Policy to ensure we make best use of every customer interaction to meet customers' needs in our service delivery and ensure this information is kept up to date.